 - Public lecture: Exploring the Sierra Nevada: nature, art, and stewardship

 - Short Biography

-Learn how to get more out of every nature ramble.
+Did you know that your powers of observation and curiosity are not static traits but skills that you can develop and enhance?
+How can you get more out of every nature ramble?
 Developments in neuropsychology have opened doors in our understanding of the brain and cognition and how you can train yourself to see more and to be more curious about what you discover.
-Naturalist and illustrator John Muir Laws will demonstrate simple and fun techniques you can incorporate into your own recreational nature study or to share with others.
-A perfect experience for teachers, home school parents, and anyone interested in taking their birding and nature study to the next level.
+Naturalist and illustrator John Muir Laws will demonstrate simple and fun techniques you can incorporate into your own recreational nature study, classroom, or family outings.
+You will learn an adaptable five-step approach that will dramatically increase your memory and observational skills, focus and heighten your curiosity, help you think more creatively, and give you a framework for exploring mysteries in nature.
+A perfect experience for teachers, home school parents, and anyone interested in taking their nature study to the next level.

 California’s Coast Ranges extend north-south for over 600 miles, more than two-thirds the length of the state.
 The variety of elevations, rock types, and climate zones in this group of mountain ranges supports a remarkable diversity of plant and animal life.
 Through an illustrated lecture, John (Jack) Muir Laws will lead us on a virtual walk across the Coast Ranges, exploring delightful relationships between plants and animals as we go.
 Jack will also discuss some of the conservation challenges in the region and what stewards of nature are doing to confront them.
 Whether you’re a botanist, birder or hiker, don’t miss this great opportunity to enrich your next exploration along the coast!